danparizher/maxroll-d4-scraper/README.md

 # Diablo IV Scraper

-This project is a web scraper that extracts Diablo IV data from maxroll.gg and stores the information about different class builds in JSON files.
-This project is still a work in progress, and more features will be added in the future.
+The "Diablo IV Scraper" is a Python-based web scraping project that extracts and processes data from the website [maxroll.gg](https://maxroll.gg/d4), which provides information about the game Diablo IV.
+The primary focus of the data extraction is on the different class builds available in the game.

+The project is structured into three main components: scraping, cleaning, and translating the data.
+The scraping is done using `BeautifulSoup` and `Selenium`, which extract the data from the website.
+The cleaning process involves refining the scraped data to make it more usable and structured.
+The translating process converts the cleaned data into a format compatible with [D4Companion](https://github.com/josdemmers/Diablo4Companion).

+The extracted, cleaned, and translated data is stored in JSON files, organized by class builds and other game elements like unique items and stats.
+This data can be used for various purposes, such as analysis of game mechanics, build optimization, or integration with other tools or services related to Diablo IV.

+The project is still a work in progress, with plans for additional features and improvements in the future.

 ## Directory Structure